XDeFi-tech/docs-new/developers/extension-tron.md

 ### Tron Provider

-XDEFI Wallet provider exposes different methods in `window.xfi.tron` or `window.tron`
+Ctrl Wallet provider exposes different methods in `window.xfi.tron` or `window.tron`

 Below are functions supported by the provider `window.tron` or `window.xfi.tron`.